Vavassor/Arboretum/Documentation/source/vector_math.rst

     Produce a dilation transform, which scales a vector when applied to it.

-    :dilation: the dilation amount along each axis
+    :param dilation: the dilation amount along each axis
     :return: a dilation transform

 .. c:function:: Matrix4 matrix4_inverse_view(Matrix4 m)